Directed by: Joss Whedon || Produced by: Kevin Feige

 To that end, the MCU’s financial success does not occur in a vacuum.
 It affects (often negatively) the rest of the global film market and all other films that aren’t superhero-oriented, so claiming that all this superhero hype and complaining is overblown because there are only a handful of superhero films released in cinemas per year doesn’t really fly with me.
 There’s only one new Transformers (2007, 2009, 2011, 2014) every few years, people, but trust me, that series’ overwhelming financial success is sending shockwaves throughout the rest of the industry.
 Don’t fucking tell me these movies don’t affect me if I don’t see them.

 In the end, Age of Ultron, much like Christopher Nolan’s Interstellar (2014), is a good compass for determining what type of cinephile or movie-fan you are.
-If you’re the type of person who requires logical cause-and-effect sequences for a story to unfold, who cares about sensible character development that can be explained and contained within a single film , you won’t enjoy this movie a ton.
-If you’re the kind of fan who relies on heavy-duty, CGI-spectacle and/or childhood nostalgia to fuel your appreciation of a bigger cinematic picture and overarching canonical universe, you will get a lot out of this movie.
-It’s almost like a litmus test for determining where one’s artistic sensibilities lie.
+If you’re the type of person who requires logical cause-and-effect sequences for a story to unfold, who cares about sensible character development that can be explained and contained within a single film , you won’t enjoy this movie much.
+If you’re the kind of fan who relies on heavy duty CGI-spectacle and/or childhood nostalgia to fuel your appreciation of a bigger cinematic picture and overarching canonical universe, you will get a lot out of this movie.
+It’s almost a litmus test for determining where one’s artistic sensibilities lie.

 Where I have more respect for something like Interstellar is that at least a film like that takes chances with its huge budget and mainstream director-appeal; it tries to do something relatively new or different, where as AoU, I feel, is just more of the same.
 It’s repetitive, it’s ho-hum, and I’ve seen it all before, including in the previous Avengers movie, but wrapped within a tighter script, better developed characters, and more coherent action.